luciferx1010/GPChat.io/README.md

-# Chat App 📱 using Websockets
+# GPChat App 📱 using Websockets

 This is a simple chat application built using Node.js, Express, and Socket.io.